- How much will Rocky Corner homes cost?

-- A large kitchen and a dining room that can accommodate community meetings and shared meals
+- A large kitchen and a dining room that can accommodate community meetings, social events, and shared meals

-- Smaller rooms such as a sitting room, a lounge, and a workshop, as well as multipurpose rooms that can be used as art studio space, a children’s play room, a teen lounge, space for family parties, committee meetings, and formal and informal gatherings of all types
+- Smaller rooms such as an activity room, a lounge, and a workshop, as well as multipurpose rooms that can be used as art studio space, a children’s play room, a teen lounge, space for family parties, committee meetings, and formal and informal gatherings of all types

 - A laundry room for use by members who choose not to have their own laundry facilities

 Many of us are already involved in serious gardening and even farming, and we are committed to including ample space to continue these contributions to the health and resilience of our community and our neighborhood.
-There will be space for individuals or groups to have their own separate community gardens as well as opportunities to participate in a CSA or to raise ones own crops or animals on a somewhat larger scale.
+There will be space for individuals or groups to have their own allotments in a community garden as well as opportunities to participate in a CSA or to raise ones own crops or animals on a somewhat larger scale.